zahrasalarian/State-Machines/README.md

 # State-Machines

 ## membership_algorithm.py:
-gives a file named "DFA_input_1.txt", including description of a DFA in below format:
+Gives a file named "DFA_input_1.txt", including description of a DFA in below format:

 //alphabet:
 a b